SysKitTeam/docs-point/docs/releases/cloud/point-2026-01-08-release-note.md

 * **Various improvements, including UX and UI fixes, are available.**
   * **Fixed the date format** visible in the Start Date field and the first Workspace Review start date information visible on the Create New Policy dialog when creating a new Workspace Review policy.
-  * **The Apply policy dialog is now automatically displayed after policy creation**.
+  * **The Apply policy dialog is now automatically displayed after the policy is created**.
 It shows 2 options for applying the created policy: Apply Automatically with Rules (Recommended) and Manually Apply Policies.